andersdra/docker-mplabx/README.md

 # License

-This software is licensed under the BSD-2-Clause License.
+This software is licensed under the MIT License.
 See LICENSE for more information.